MeganMFisher/material-ui-demo/README.md

 );
 ```

-## Raised Button:
+## How easy is it?:

-Import RaisedButton from material-ui/RaisedButton.
-Then insert that component into your return.
+After you set up MuiThemeProvider to use a raised button in material-ui you simply import RaisedButton from material-ui/RaisedButton and then insert the component into your application.
+Now you have a fully styled raised button.
+Its that simple.

 ```
 import React, { Component } from 'react';